What Is Family Start- How To Get Started

 About Kowhai Consulting

 Kōwhai is a family-owned social service company.
 We provide support services and advice to families in need.
 Kōwhai empowers whanau to achieve positive outcomes and break negative intergenerational cycles.
 Our company is dedicated to empowering all people in Aotearoa.
 We are based in the Waikato region with the corporate office in Hamilton and service hubs in the extended Waikato region.
-We have a dedicated and qualified team who specialise in education and social work.
+We have a dedicated and qualified team who specialize in education and social work.